kneeko/snippets/README.md

 - You can set the maximum size of the data.
 The default is 1MB.
 - You can enable expiration and set the expiration time.
 A cron will run every 24 hours and delete key-value pairs that exceed the expiration time.
 - You can configure rate limiting by IP address.
-This won't be enough to stop someone determined to abuse your instance of this application.
-If you are being targeted, it will be more effect to use Google App Engine's [built in DoS protection](https://cloud.google.com/appengine/docs/python/config/dos).
+This alone won't be enough to stop someone determined.
+Instead use Google App Engine's [built in DoS protection](https://cloud.google.com/appengine/docs/python/config/dos).
 - You can disable the ability to specify a key.
 If you disable this, all requests with a specified key will fail.